tramitit/guides/en/france/complementary_health_insurance_application.md

 ---
-title: "Complementary Health Insurance Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "Guide to Complementary Health Insurance in France"
-description: "Step by step guide to applying for a complementary health insurance in France"
+- France
+date: '2024-06-07'
+description: Learn about 'mutuelle', voluntary insurance to cover healthcare costs in France.
+Find out who needs it, how to choose, required documents, and provider options.
 draft: false
+meta_title: Comprehensive Guide to Complementary Health Insurance in France
+title: Comprehensive Guide to Complementary Health Insurance in France
-translationKey: "france-complementary_health_insurance_application"
+translationKey: france-complementary_health_insurance_application
 ---

 ## Description
 ### What is it?